Code-Institute-Submissions/patterns_for_fashion/README.md

 -   [Creating comments-system with django for the blog](https://djangocentral.com/creating-comments-system-with-django/)
 -   [Blog Post Page Pagination](https://djangocentral.com/adding-pagination-with-django/)
 ## Tutor Support
-Stephen for helping me rendering the fields in the measurements template
 ## Mentor
 ## Slack Comunity
-https://github.com/AsunaMasuda/FloweryDays from peer-review code found an inspirational article where I learned about database modelling
 ## My Family